 Behind her was death, and death was hungry.

-Rosemary ran, cradling the tightly wrapped bundle to her chest.
-Her breathing was ragged – she was utterly depleted – but she would not stop.
-She would slow for neither the fire in her lungs nor the burning stitch in her side.
-Tears streamed down her cheeks in the cool night breeze, and in between her hurried gasps for air she bellowed a sob.
+Rosemary ran, wrapped bundle cradled to her chest.
+Her breaths came in ragged mouthfuls.
+She felt depleted, but she would not stop.
+She would slow for neither the fire in her lungs nor the stitch in her side.
+Tears streamed down her cheeks in the cool night breeze.
+Between her hurried gasps for air, she bellowed a sob.

-She stole a frantic look over her shoulder, and immediately wished she hadn’t.
+She stole a frantic look over her shoulder and immediately wished she hadn’t.
 Her pursuers had increased in number.
-And their eyes — the look of fury.
+And their eyes — the fury.
 The pure, unadulterated hatred.
 The animalistic contortions of their faces.
 Their gore-splattered features.

-Rosemary put her head down and ran, holding her baby tight, nestling him into her neck.
-He was wailing with an intensity only exhibited by the newly born.
+Rosemary put her head down and ran.
+She held her baby tight and nestled him into her neck.
+He wailed with an intensity only exhibited by the newborn.
 The sound wrenched Rosemary’s heart.
-Ordinarily, she would have soothed his woes with a song, as she had done countless times before, and his cries would have softly petered out.
-But now his howling continued unremittingly; the ringing of a dinner bell.
+She would have soothed his woes with a song, as she had before, and his cries would have petered out.
+But now his howls continued, ceaseless; the ringing of a dinner bell.

 She would shield him.
 As they came for her, she would shield him.
 As their hands and teeth tore at her, she would shield him.
 As her skin broke, as her flesh ripped, as her blood spilled, she would shield him.

 They would not touch him.
 They would not.
 She would not allow them.

 And after you’re dead, Rose?
 Who will protect him then?

 Rosemary sprinted past the elderly couple who lived down the road.

 Rose only allowed herself a glance, but she would not stop.
 She would stop for nobody, for she carried a cargo more precious than her own life.